A Shipping tradition dating back to 1923.

 Following a period of development of the Group's portfolio, attention was turned to further expansion.
 This commenced with the Group re-entering its traditional business with the incorporation of Mariner Shipping in 2017, offering ship agency and other related logistics services.

-In 2018, the Group established its first steps into the renewable energy sector with its solar farm project in Benghajsa, Malta under Hili Energy, which was followed by investment in four biomass cogeneration plants in Croatia.
+In 2018, the Group established its renewable energy arm, Hili Energy, with its solar farm project in Benghajsa, Malta.
+This was followed by investment in developing of four biomass cogeneration plants in Croatia.

-In view of the Group's deep experience in logistics-related IT sector, Mariner Technologies was recently established to offer IT services for both Group related companies and third parties.
+In view of the Group's deep experience in logistics-related IT sector, Mariner Technologies was recently established to offer IT services to both Group related companies and third parties.

 The Group continues to seek new opportunities for growth across its various sectors.